 - Up to 50 of each desktop or licence-only product (like a CAL).

-- Up to five server products that do not use core-based licensing.
+- Up to five server products total that are not Windows Server Standard.

 - For further details, see Quantity and Frequency of Microsoft Requests on the Microsoft Donation Program — Understanding donation limits